saleem144/security/privilege-esclation.md

 C:\Windows>echo %username%
 Machine
 ```

 Now we have this basic information we list the other user accounts on the box and view our own user's information in a bit more detail.
-We can already see that user1 is not part of the localgroup Administrators.
+We can already see that Machine is part of the localgroup Administrators.

 ```
 C:\Windows>net users